szeplakib/mini_bookingsync_app-API-/README.md

 # Mini bookingsync app(API) :metal:

-Mini bookingsync app is an in development Ruby on Rails app.
+Mini bookingsync app is a sample Ruby on Rails app.
-This example app is for booking rentals.
+It's funtion is to be ably to book rentals.

+It's client is found at: [Mini-BookingSync Client](https://github.com/szeplakib/mini_bookingsync_app-Client-)

 It's API has 2 endpoints: Rentals, and Bookings
 # Models